JaseKirby/ghat/README.md

 - fix-asset-type
 - feature-imgjob

+testing caching of things

+second test for caching of things after using action outputs

 # Notes

 beginning docker image build where image repo is deduced by lowercasing standard env variables